Focus and Scope

 If you are a person, agency or organisation interested to financially support the work of Other Education, please get in touch with the Editor: [email protected] Your support will be deeply appreciated and will serve to help us do our work.

 Other Education was begun in a small way in 2009 by Helen Lees, as a PhD student, in response to a gap in provision within the educational journals arena for a journal focusing on educational alternatives.
 Between 2010 and 2012, Helen Lees and Gert Biesta worked together on getting the journal launched as co-editors in 2012.
-From 2013 onwards Helen Lees has been sole Editor-in-Chief.
-Other Education has an Advisory Editors group and an international Editorial Board.
-We have two key team members who work as editorial assistant and book reviews editor.
+From 2013 onwards Helen Lees has been Editor-in-Chief.
+Other Education has an international Editorial Board.
+We have three key team members: Deputy Editor, Book Reviews Editor and Arts and Poetry Editor.